 We can give you a good idea of the likely range of compensation you will receive when we first talk to you.
 Once we have investigated your case and can fully assess the effects of the medical negligence we can prepare a detailed valuation of your hospital negligence compensation claim.

-£21k compensation recovered after delay in treating Achilles tendon rupture
+Delay in treating Achilles tendon rupture claim settled for £21,000

-£48,000 compensation for failure to diagnose a corneal ulcer
+£48,000 compensation recovered after hospital fail to diagnose a corneal ulcer

 £20,000 compensation recovered after failure to diagnose Achilles tendon rupture

 Group B Streptococcus Awareness month: Do you know what GBS is and the serious implications it can have for babies?

 PACE rehabilitation conference 2015: Rehabilitation at any cost